yourbasic/int/README.md

 ### A blacklist of shady websites

-Here is a code snippet showing a typical Bloom filter use case.
+This piece of code shows a typical Bloom filter use case.

     // Create a Bloom filter with room for 10000 elements
     // at a false-positives rate less than 0.5 percent.